 The 2023 American Community Survey states that the primary commuting travel choice of Redmond residents, employees, and visitors is the single occupancy vehicle, with 53% of all trips.
-Approximately 25% of Redmond community members work from home one or more days per week.
+Considering the dominance of the tech industry in employment, the high percentage of work-from-home as a commute option at 25% expected.
 Transit usage follows next at 10%.
 However, these figures likely do not reflect the ebb and flow of traffic and parking in the city throughout the day.
 This is because Redmond has various commercial office spaces, especially in Overlake Village and Downtown Redmond, attracting commuters from outside the city who are not captured in travel surveys.

 As of April 2025, Redmond has four fully operational Sound Transit Link light rail Line 2 stations, serving this segment of Link Light Rail.
-It is anticipated that the Lake Washington segment of Line 2, which will be operational in spring 2026, will provide important connections to Seattle and cities north and south, which will change the Redmond parking system dynamics for years to come.
+It is anticipated that the Lake Washington segment of Line 2, which will be operational in early 2026, will provide important connections to Seattle and cities north and south, which will change the Redmond parking system dynamics for years to come.